TheMachine02/Sorcery/README.md

 ## A preempted multitasked libre kernel for the ez80

 What does than mean ?
 Zephyr can execute up to 64 concurrent tasks.
 It implements POSIX-like thread with signal, real-time scheduling, hardware and software interrupt.
-It aims to do fast context switches transparent to the end user
+It aims to do fast context switches, round robin scheduling (not yet with priority)

 ## Advanced memory gestion